 To obtain the requisite regulatory approvals to commercialize any product candidates, we must demonstrate through extensive preclinical studies and clinical trials that our product candidates are safe and effective in humans.
 Clinical testing is expensive and can take many years to complete, and its outcome is inherently uncertain.
 In particular, the general approach for FDA approval of a new drug is dispositive data from two well-controlled, Phase 3 clinical trials of the relevant drug in the relevant patient population.
 Phase 3 clinical trials typically involve hundreds of patients, have significant costs and take years to complete.
 A product candidate can fail at any stage of testing, even after observing promising signals of activity in earlier preclinical studies or clinical trials.
 The results of preclinical studies and early clinical trials of our product candidates may not be predictive of the results of later-stage clinical trials.
 In addition, initial success in clinical trials may not be indicative of results obtained when such trials are completed.
 There is typically an extremely high rate of attrition from the failure of product candidates proceeding through clinical trials.
 Product candidates in later stages of clinical trials may fail to show the desired safety and efficacy profile despite having progressed through preclinical studies and initial clinical trials.
-A number of companies in the biopharmaceutical industry have suffered significant setbacks in advanced clinical trials due to lack of efficacy or unacceptable safety issues, notwithstanding promising results in earlier trials.
-Most product candidates that commence clinical trials are never approved as products and there can be no assurance that any of our future clinical trials will ultimately be successful or support further clinical development of PLN-74809 or any of our other product candidates.
+A number of companies in the biopharmaceutical industry have suffered significant setbacks in advanced clinical trials are never approved as products and there can be no assurance that any of our future clinical trials will ultimately be successful or support further clinical development of PLN-74809 or any of our other product candidates.
 Product candidates that appear promising in the early phases of development may fail to reach the market for several reasons, including: